PGrabinski/NNDE/README.md

 The repository contains three parts:
 * Tensorflow version - code based on the Tensorflow library, enables simple :
     * Works:
-        * ODEs with easy Dirichlet and Neumann initial condition implementation,
+        * ODEs with easy Dirichlet and Neumann initial condition implementation (Examples no. 1-3),
-        * Systems of coupled ODEs,
+        * Systems of coupled ODEs (Example no. 4),
+        * PDEs with Dirichlet boundary condition (Example no. 5),
     * To be done:
-        * PDEs (*in progress*),
-        * Neumann boundary conditions for PDEs,
+        * Neumann boundary conditions for PDEs (Examples no. 6-7 - written, not converging),
         * *call* method generation optimization,
+        * automatic *call* method generation for PDEs,

 * Numpy_version - code from scratch based only on numpy for solving differential equations via the trial solution with a shallow network:
     * Works:
-        * ODEs with Dirichlet and Neumann boundary conditions,
+        * ODEs with Dirichlet and Neumann boundary conditions Examples( no. 1-3),
-        * PDEs with Dirichlet Conditions,
+        * PDEs with Dirichlet Conditions (Example no. 5),
     * To be done:
         * Neumann boundary conditions for PDEs,
         * Systems of coupled ODEs,